Master of Arts

 - Understand how transformational ministry in intimate connection with in the life of the Triune God can mitigate particular difficulties and issues in the Haitian Afro-Caribbean context.

-- Methods of Research and Writing* (3)
+- Methods of Graduate Studies, Research, and Writing (3)

-- Introduction to Contextual Theology: Theory and Practice (3)
+- Introduction to Contextual Theology (3)

 - Roman Catholicism, Protestantism, and Animism: A History of Christianity in Haiti (3)

-- Philosophical Foundations of Christian Theology: The West and the East in Reconciliation (3)
+- Philosophical Foundations of Christian Theology (3)

 - Hermeneutics in Context (3)